wp-plugins/analytics-spam-blocker/readme.txt

 1. Upload the `analytics-spam-blocker` plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the \'Plugins\' menu in WordPress
 3. That's it!
-4. NOTE: If you update the plugin you must 'Deactivate' and then 'Activate' the plugin again for the new changes to take place.

 == Frequently Asked Questions ==
 = How does this work? =